Antonio di Benedetto: Career

 Di Benedetto began writing and publishing stories in his adolescence, inspired by the works of Fyodor Dostoevsky and Luigi Pirandello.
-Mundo Animal, appearing in 1952, was his first story collection and won prestigious awards.
+Mundo Animal, appearing in 1953, was his first story collection and won prestigious awards.
 A revised version came out in 1971, but the Xenos Books translation uses the first edition to catch the youthful flavor.

-Antonio di Benedetto wrote five novels, Zama (1956), considered by critics to be his magnum opus.
-El silenciero (1964, "The Silentiary") is noteworthy for expressing his intense abhorrence of noise.
+Antonio di Benedetto wrote five novels.
+Zama (1956) is considered by critics to be his magnum opus.
+El silenciero (1964, The Silentiary) is noteworthy for expressing his intense abhorrence of noise, and was followed by Las suicidas (1969, The Suicides).
+These three novels have come to be known as the "Trilogy of Expectation".
 Critics have compared his works to Alain Robbe-Grillet, Julio Cortázar and Ernesto Sábato.

 In 1976, during the military dictatorship of General Videla, di Benedetto was imprisoned and tortured.
 Released a year later, he went into exile in Spain, then returned home in 1984.
-He travelled widely and won numerous awards, but never acquired the worldwide fame of other Latin American writers, perhaps because his work was not translated to many languages.
+He travelled widely and won numerous awards, but never acquired a level of worldwide fame comparable to other Latin American writers, perhaps because his work was not translated to many languages.